kenamick/strider/README.md

 [game-off-2015](https://github.com/blog/1972-the-game-has-changed) challenge entry.

-This is a fork of Ogoshen's [Octojump](https://github.com/ogoshen/game-off-2012) game.
-It is not a fork of the repo itself, because
-I already had a [game-off-2012](https://github.com/petarov/game-off-2012) repository and Github does not allow one to have two repositories with the same name.

-## Story

 The year is 2415.
 You are _Strider_.
 A a member of the rebel forces of Atira and Taristol II.
 Your mission is to infiltrate the government science facility on the moon *Efriador V* and extract all the information available about the development of a new war unit called the *Spitflyer*.
 You have successfully collected the data required and you now need to head to the extraction point at the top most level of the facility.
 A transport will be waiting for you to take you to safety.

 Good luck!

+## Fork Info

+This is a fork of Ogoshen's [Octojump](https://github.com/ogoshen/game-off-2012) game.
+It is not a fork of the repo itself, because
+I already had a [game-off-2012](https://github.com/petarov/game-off-2012) repository and Github does not allow one to have two repositories with the same name.

 ## Controls

 Make your way to the top by using:

-  * Arrow keys or `WASD` keys to move and jump on platforms.
+  * `Arrow keys` or `WAsD` keys to move and jump on platforms.
-  * `X`, `Z` or `Y` - Shoot at the nearest enemy.
+  * `X`, `Z` or `Y` - To shoot at the nearest enemy.
 Your *RP-2300 "Warmonger"* assault rifle is fully automatic.
 Just aim it at your target and it will do the rest.

 ## Supported Browsers

-TODO
+  * Google Chrome - 41.0+
+  * Firefox - 37.0+
+  * Safari - ???

 ## Open Source Libraries